Donate

 Empower your loved one.
 Be careful that you’re not taking over and doing things for your loved one that they are capable of doing.
 Support your loved one while still encouraging as much independence and self-help as possible.

-Helping someone with schizophrenia tip 1: Encourage treatment and self-help
+Tip 1: Encourage treatment and self-help

-Encouraging treatment and self-help is a cornerstone of helping a loved one with schizophrenia.
 While medication is an important element of schizophrenia treatment, your loved one’s recovery depends on other factors as well.
 Self-help strategies such as changing to a healthy diet, managing stress, exercising, and seeking social support can have a profound effect on your loved one’s symptoms, feelings, and self-esteem.
 And the more someone does for themselves, the less hopeless and helpless they’ll feel, and the more likely their doctor will be able to reduce their medication.
-Your encouragement and support can be crucial to your loved one starting and continuing a program of self-help.

-Often, the first challenge of treatment is convincing the person with schizophrenia to see a doctor.
+Often, the first challenge of schizophrenia treatment is convincing the person with schizophrenia to see a doctor.
 To people experiencing delusions, hallucinations, and paranoia, there is no need for medical intervention because the voices and conspiracy theories are real.

 Provide options.
 Your loved one may be more willing to see a doctor if he or she has some control over the situation.
 If your relative appears suspicious of you, suggest that another person accompany them to the appointment.
 You can also give your loved one a choice of doctors.